Subscribe Today

 Determining how users engage with a new product or who is best suited for the application of the new product requires less academic rigor and more behavioral science.
 How to ask a question, or a series of questions, to reveal an accurate portrait of an ideal user and product experience will add more value to a product or business strategy than a scientific study might.

 While market research absent of academic rigor can be interpreted as less formal, it isn’t indicative of the quality it can produce.
-Surveys and conversational ChatBot polls are two incredibly effective methods for gathering insightful information without the need for exhaustive research.
+Surveys and conversational chatbot polls are two incredibly effective methods for gathering insightful information without the need for exhaustive research.
 (We’re well-studied in this).

 Work smarter, not harder